 '''

-c0_real=data[2i];

-c0_imag=data[2i+1];

-/ real and imaginary parts of R /

-res_real=response[2i];

-res_imag=response[2i+1];

-/ real and imaginary parts of tilde dl /

-dl_real=c0_realres_real-c0_imagres_imag;

 dl_imag=c0_realres_imag+c0_imagres_real;

 / |tilde dl| /

 spectrum=factorsqrt(dl_realdl_real+dl_imagdl_imag);

 / output freq in Hz, noise power in meters/rHz /

-printf("%e\t%e\n",freq,spectrum);
+printf("%e\t%e\n", freq, spectrum);

+}

+return 0;

 '''

-Comments: The IFO output typically consists of a number of strong line sources (harmonics of the 60 Hz line and the 180 Hz laser power supply, violin modes of the suspension, etc) superposed on a continuum background (electronics noise, laser shot noise, etc) In such situations, there are better ways of finding the noise power spectrum (for example, see the multi-taper methods of David J. Thompson [23], or the textbook by Percival and Walden [24]).
+Comments: The IFO output typically consists of a number of strong line sources (harmonics of the 60 Hz line and the 180 Hz laser power supply, violin modes of the suspension, etc) superposed on a continuum background (electronics noise, laser shot noise, etc) In such situations, there are better ways of finding the noise power spectrum (for example, see the multi-taper methods of David J. Thompson [24], or the textbook by Percival and Walden [25]).
 Using methods such as the F-test to remove line features from the time-domain data stream might reduce the sidelobe contamination (bias) from nearby frequency bins, and thus permit an effective reduction of instrument noise near these spectral line features.
-Further details of these methods, and some routines that implemen them, may be found in Section 10.16.
+Further details of these methods, and some routines that implemen them, may be found in Section 10.17.